Washington’s San Juan Islands: A Little Piece of Paradise

 Refreshed and in the mood to read a book I dressed in a heavy bathrobe, turned on the electric fire, and started one of the CDs left for guests.
 The accommodations felt cozy.

 The innkeepers have put thought into what their guests may naturally reach for in the fridge and or on the shelves.
 Fresh flowers are placed in the rooms.
 And the gardening creates a little piece of tucked away paradise.

 In the morning I was offered breakfast in my room or in the dining room.
 In the mood to chat with other visitors, I came downstairs.
 A full spread of breakfast was waiting.
 We had sliced fresh fruit, homemade granola, yogurt, an omelet, a warm, crisp scone, and for dessert, apple pecan crisp.

 I proudly admit I am a food junkie.
 With only a little time before my flight back to Seattle I wanted to find a local cookbook as a souvenir of my trip.
 I associate food with memories, so being able to recreate a taste, brings back the smell of the ocean, the sight of the boats, and the company I was with.

 Serendipity Books on the outside looked like the candy cottage in Hansel and Gretel, but the inside was layered with shelves and stacks of books.
 A warm fire was going on a stove near the entrance taking the last bite of morning cold from the air.

 Pointed in the right direction, I stood in the same spot, not having to move a foot, due to the large selection of used local books.
 I walked out cheerfully with two selections.

 Later in the season, I am hoping to return with my cookbooks.
 For my next trip, I plan to bring my bike to tour the island on land.
-There is a winery, a lavender farm and several beaches that would all be included on my route.
+There are a winery, a lavender farm, and several beaches that would all be included on my route.